markusfinell/finell.dev/src/content/blog/2025-01-21-checking-boxes.md

 1. Look at task
 2. If task is completed: pick up pen and check it off

 Throughout my work day I can glance at my list and notice the progress I am making.
-Seeing the checked boxed accumulate feeds the motivation machine and keeps me focused on finishing the current task and looking forward to the next one.
+Seeing the checked boxes accumulate feeds the motivation machine and keeps me focused on finishing the current task and looking forward to the next one.

 ## Habit hacks
-To avoid making "write to-do list" my first task of the day, when motivation can be a bit variable, I try to write as many tasks as I can come up with at the end of the day.
+To avoid making "write to-do list" my first task of the day, when motivation can be a bit variable, I try to write as many tasks as I can at the end of the day.
 That way I don't have to think as much early in the morning, I can just look at the list and start.

 I try to write enough tasks that I would be happy if I got them all done in a full day of work.
 If I happen to finish them all by lunch, great!
 I can then continue working at a leisurely pace and make sure to take time for breaks to stretch my legs and walk my dog, without feeling like I'm ditching work.